Syslog accept reports from non-accepted nodes

 - Target version changed from 3.0.5 to 3.0.6

 Updated by Jonathan CLARKE about 4 years ago

 - Severity set to Critical - prevents main use of Rudder | no workaround | data loss | security

 - User visibility set to Operational - other Techniques | Technique editor | Rudder settings

 I assume this would be simple enough to do based solely on allowed networks?

-#50 Updated by Benoît PECCATTE 11 months ago
+Updated by Benoît PECCATTE about 3 years ago

 - Effort required set to Large

 - Priority changed from 63 to 38

 There is no simple version based on allowed network, since the problem is rsyslog itself.